 Expect to see heavily armed police patrolling the streets, doing its best to make Venice a safe place.

 There are numerous reports of pickpockets and scammers.

 Nevertheless, do not allow anything to destroy your trip since Venice is definitely worth it.

 - Visas - The travelers who stay less than 90 days in Italy do not need a visa, while EU nationals can stay longer in the country without obtaining a visa at all.
 You also need a valid passport while you are in Venice.

 - Currency - The official currency in Italy is the Euro.
 Italy is considered cheaper than other European countries, but you will still need 70€ per day including accommodation on average.
 There are ATMs everywhere and credit cards are widely accepted.

 - Weather - The weather in Italy is hot and dry and the period between June and September is the best to visit Venice.
 However, it is usually crowded, so those who do not like crowds should visit it in spring or autumn.
 During the winter months, it can be quite cold and windy.
 You should know that the lagoon water level occasionally rises above the level of the squares and streets in the colder months and floods them which makes the city closed for tourists.

-- Airports - There are many international airports that can be used when coming to Italy, and those are in Rome, Milan, Bologna, Turin, Naples, Pisa and Venice.
+- Airports - Many international airports can be used when coming to Italy, and those are in Rome, Milan, Bologna, Turin, Naples, Pisa and Venice.
 Venice is served by three airports: San Nicolo Airport on Lido, Treviso Airport, which is 25km from the city and Venice Marco Polo, which is the closest commercial airport.

-- Travel Insurance - A travel insurance policy is necessary wherever you go and you should pay attention whether it covers not only medical problems, but also theft and loss of personal items.
+- Travel Insurance - A travel insurance policy is necessary wherever you go and you should pay attention to whether it covers not only medical problems but also theft and loss of personal items.